SergeyTeplyakov/Blog/_posts/2019-05-29-Shooting-Yourself-in-the-Foot-with-Concurrent-Use-of-FileStream-Position.md

 Let's explore the following scenario: you have a service that copies files between machines.
 And to track the progress there is a special "copy watcher" thread (or task) that logs a current position of the target stream by accessing a `FileStream.Position` property.

 The question is: how safe or unsafe the access to `FileStream.Position` from another thread is?
-Of course, without any synchronization in place the "watcher" could be a bit off and get a previous file position.
-And because `Position` property is of type `long` the read operation could yield some very weird results on 32 bit platform for files larger than 2Gb.
+Of course, without any synchronization in place, the "watcher" could be a bit off and get a previous file position.
+And because `Position` property is of type `long` the read operation could yield some very weird results on a 32-bit platform for files larger than 2Gb.
 And, of course, the runtime could potentially do some weird optimizations due to lack of synchronization (even though this is not likely to happen in practice).

 But is it possible for the watcher thread to affect the copy operation in a more drastic way?
 Like to corrupt the file?